Pacman1984/backtestbuddy/docs/metrics-module.md

 # Metrics Module

 The Metrics Module in BacktestBuddy provides a comprehensive set of performance metrics to evaluate your betting strategies.
 This document describes each metric, how it's calculated, and which columns from the detailed results dataframe are used.
+Right now, the only module that implements these metrics is the `sport_metrics.py` file.

-## Overall Performance Metrics
+## Overall Sport Performance Metrics

 ### ROI (Return on Investment)